 This 16 AMP caravan hook up cable is manufactured using high quality 1.5mm orange PVC 3 core flex cable to give it durability and strength.
 The orange PVC sheath not only provides insulation but also gives it visibility for added safety.

 The hookup cable is fitted with a 240V 16A 2P+E plug and socket and isn’t only limited for caravan use.
 It’s perfect for motorhomes, campervans and any other RVs you might be touring with.

 Also supplied with the cable is a free cable reel which has an easy carry handle.
-This reel makes it easier to store away your cable when it’s not in use with its robust design that’s built to last.
+This reel makes it easier to store away your cable when it’s not in use, with a robust design that’s built to last.

 The cable is constructed by in-house qualified electrical engineers so you can trust its quality.
 The cable ends have been terminated which reinforces the cable to lengthen the life of the extension lead.
 This stops the cable from loosening, so you get more use out of it.

 All hook up cables are PAT tested with one-year certification from the date of purchase.
 Each cable has proof of this with a PASSED confirmation label that’s attached to the product.